How does your company respond to an internal emergency?

 Develop and Integrate the Procedures

 Once you inventory the emergency procedures for your location and each group, you may need to write new procedures to ensure that each group has the appropriate written responses.
-Once all procedures are developed, it is now critical to ensure that all of them are integrated together to ensure a seamless response.
+Once all procedures are developed, it is now critical to ensure that they are integrated to ensure a seamless response.

-Emergency procedures can be designed to stand alone or to be integrated into the total program.
-Ideally, you should be able to look at each teams’ procedures and see their role along with the roles of the other teams in the same document.
-If you choose an integrated approach, highlight each team’s role through the use of different color type or different fonts so that the eye can quickly see who is who and who is doing what.
+Emergency procedures can be designed to stand alone or to be integrated into the overall program.
+Ideally, you should be able to look at each team’s procedures and see their role, along with the roles of the other teams, in the same document.
+If you choose an integrated approach, highlight each team’s role using different color types or fonts so the eye can quickly see who is who and who is doing what.

-One key aspect of the Company Responder program is training.
-(The other aspect is exercises, which will be covered in the next section.)
-If your company provides training currently to these groups, it is likely done in a silo.
+One important component of the Company Responder program is training.
+If your company currently provides training to these groups, it is likely done in a silo.
+In other words, the teams are likely trained separately, with no coordination or integration with the other teams.
 An ideal training program will include both individual and team training to achieve the best results.

 Training Schedules

-A model training program will take a two-pronged approach: train the individual departments, then combine the Facilities, Security, and Reception teams together for one team training.
-(Floor Wardens or the EERT often have their own training program, and train with the Company Responder Team through actual field response activities such as fire drills.)
-It is wise to develop an annual training schedule that shows all training courses, the team requirements, and the actual training dates.
+A model training program will take a two-pronged approach: train the individual departments, then bring together the Facilities, Security, and Reception teams for a single team training session.
+(Floor Wardens or the EERT often have their own training program and train with the Company Responder Team through actual field response activities, such as fire drills.)
+It is wise to develop an annual training schedule that lists all training courses, team requirements, and actual training dates.

 Training Courses

-A likely set of training topics are shown below, listed by each group:
+A likely set of training topics is shown below, listed by group:

 Security